maxtaylordavies/feedback-DT/README.md

             self._run_eval_and_plot(model, state, eval_type="efficiency", control=control)
             model.save_checkpoint(self.output_dir, state.global_step)
 ```
-What happens here is that we first update our plot of the training loss (this is saved to disk at each step), and then check whether the current step is a multiple of `self.eval_step_interval` - if it is, we call `_run_eval_and_plot`.
+What happens here is that we first update our plot of the training loss (this is saved to disk at each step), and then check whether the current step is a multiple of `self.eval_step_interval` (determined by the `--eval_step_interval` command line argument) - if it is, we call `_run_eval_and_plot`.
 This evaluates the performance of the current agent, and updates the eval plot(s) saved on disk.
 Specifically: we sample *n* instances of the environment; for each of those, we sample a trajectory from the agent being trained, and also from a random agent (which serves as a baseline).
 For both trajectories we record the return, the length, and whether it was successful.
 All three of these metrics are plotted throughout training against number of samples.
 To track any additional metrics, you can just add code to `_run_eval_and_plot`.